Access photogrammetry data

 Histogram Equalize stretch type

-Process building footprints
+Process the building footprints

 1. In the Catalog pane, expand Tasks and double-click 3D Buildings.